-Borderlands GOTY – floaty cell-shaded FPS with RPG elements
+Floaty cell-shaded FPS with RPG elements

 Live, die, repeat

 Upon death, you lose some cash and respawn at the last pole you visited, and since they're strewn about the map, you'd be well-advised to not die at all.
 The first problem I noticed is that enemies tend to be bullet sponges.
 They all have levels and there's no way to outsmart or outgun a higher level enemy; it feels like shooting at a mountain.
-Conversely, doing missions that are below your level is a breeze and I felt like I can melee my way through an infinite number of such enemies.
+Conversely, doing missions that are below your level is a breeze, and I felt like I can melee my way through an infinite number of low-level enemies.

 Market demands